nevwalkalone/Databases-2019-2020/README.md

 ## Description
-This repository contains all the projects that were completed for the Databases course at **Athens University of Economics and Business**, during the Spring semester of 2019-2020.
+This repository contains all the projects that were completed for the Databases course at *[Athen University of Economics and Business](https://aueb.gr/), during the Spring semester of 2019-2020.
 A remote database via Amazon AWS was created in order to complete these assignments.
 Alternatively a local database can be created for these projects to be tested.
 PostgreSQL and pgAdmin were used.